Jafar Sharif-Emami: Career and activities

 Sharif-Emami began his career at the Iranian state railways in 1931.
-Arrested in summer of 1943 for alleged ties to Germany he was kept in detention along with many other members of Iran's elite.
+Arrested in summer of 1943 for alleged ties to Nazi Germany he was kept in detention along with many other members of Iran's elite.
 After his release he was appointed director-general of the Irrigation Agency.
 In 1950, he was appointed undersecretary of roads and communications.
 Prime Minister and General Haj Ali Razmara appointed him acting minister and then minister of roads to his cabinet inaugurated in June 1950, his first cabinet post.

-He served as the minister of industries and mines in Manuchehr Eqbal's cabinet.
+He served as the minister of industries and mines in Manuchehr Eghbal's cabinet.
 He was prime minister from 1960 to 1961, and again in 1978, a few months before the overthrow of the Shah.
 He was appointed prime minister by Shah on 27 August 1978 because of his ties to clergy.
 Sharif-Emami succeeded Jamshid Amouzegar in the post.
 Sharif-Emami resigned from the office on 5 November 1978 and was replaced by Gholam Reza Azhari in the post.